This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 So by writing about it and sharing about the journey, I will stay accountable and achieve my goals.
 And then hope that I will be able to inspire and help someone out there do the same.

 There you have it!

-These are the things we did to start our journey on how to pay off $25k+ in credit card debt.
-This journey for sure will not be easy.
-It will involve a lot of sacrifices but I know that they are not permanent.
-Pretty soon, we will reap all the benefits and it will be all worth it.
+These are the things we did to pay off over $25k+ in credit card debt.
+It was not easy.
+It involved a lot of sacrifices but it was all worth it.